MDRCS/architecture-patterns/README.md

 + TIP -> Every line of code that we put in a test is like a blob of glue, holding the system in a particular shape.
 The more low-level tests we have, the harder it will be to change things.

 ![](./static/trade-offs.png)

+    High and Low Gear
+    Most of the time, when we are adding a new feature or fixing a bug, we don’t need to make extensive changes to the domain model.
+In these cases, we prefer to write tests against services because of the lower coupling and higher coverage.

+    Maintain a small core of tests written against your domain model These tests have highly focused coverage and are more brittle, but they have the highest feedback.
+Don’t be afraid to delete these tests if the functionality is later covered by tests at the service layer.